How Robotics Can Be Used To Reduce Our Carbon Footprint

 On a smaller, consumer level, robots have been designed to perform daily household chores, such as mowing the lawn, cleaning pools and grills, saving the average consumer time and energy.
 You might not think it, but yard maintenance equipment contributes significantly to a household’s carbon footprint.
 According to the Environmental Protection Agency (EPA) a snowblower produces approximately one pound of carbon monoxide for every one hour of run time.
 That is equivalent to driving a car close to 113km (70 miles).
 The EPA also estimates that lawn mowers produce 11 times more pollution that a new car does to the tune of 13 billion pounds a year.
 Add gas powered leaf blowers and weed whackers to the mix and the amount of pollutants produce each year becomes staggering.
 Electric powered AI controlled mowers - and more recently - snow blowers can significantly reduce the volume of air pollution expelled each year.

 Robots Work With Improved Efficiency

 It’s no secret that robots can often perform the same tasks as their human counterparts with higher efficiency.
-This doesn’t, however, necessarily spell a displacement of human employees, rather, robots can be used to make humans and workplaces more efficient.
+This does not, however, necessarily spell a displacement of human employees, rather, robots can be used to make humans and workplaces more efficient, and greener.